shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-4-full-attack-flow/README.md

 ## Don't forget
-Once done, delete the lab resource groups to clean up the resources
+Once done, delete the lab resource groups to clean up the resources + the App Registration and its Enterprise App